UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 Deployment checklist:

-- Enable Flow Control on all switch ports (see network section above)
+- Test Flow Control on switch ports if throughput is below expectations (see network section above)

-- 10GbE infrastructure is mandatory for good performance at this scale
+- 10GbE infrastructure is recommended for good performance at this scale

 - RAID 6 or RAID 10 for data protection with adequate capacity